 Sadly, there are some all-too-common practices that I will not use.
-I'm fine with a horse taking a rail versus being abused.
-Especially when there are other things that could be fixed first, or the horse is better suited jumping at a slightly lower class.
+I'm fine with a horse taking a rail rather than any abuse, especially when there are other things that could be fixed first.

-So, I'm happy helping jumper riders learn how to get their horses to the fence properly, how to ride in a manner that is not detrimental to the horse's jump, how to jump a solid first round, and how to make people check the clock is functioning properly after a jump-off.
+So, I'm happy helping jumper riders learn how to get their horses to the fence properly, how to ride in a manner that is not detrimental to the horse's jump, how to jump a solid first round, and how to cause people to double-take at the clock after a jump-off.

 This is obviously our focal point.
 The same factors detailed in the previous sections apply here, but now we add cross-country and more fitness.

-1. a solid dressage foundation for all phases and based on more than a fancy moving horse and the latest riding jacket,
+1. a solid dressage foundation for all phases, based on more than a fancy moving horse and the latest riding jacket,

 3. a thorough understanding of the questions being asked and risks involved, and